-Returning with the second eight volumes of the fan-favorite, New York Times bestseller series, The Walking Dead, collected into one massive paperback collection!
-This is the perfect collection for any fan of the Emmy Award-winning television series on AMC: over one-thousand pages chronicling the next chapter of Robert Kirkman’s Eisner Award-winning continuing story of survival horror — beginning with Rick Grimes’ struggle to survive after the prison raid, to the group’s finding short solace in The Community, and the devastation that follows.
+Introducing the first eight volumes of the fan-favorite, New York Times Best Seller series collected into one massive paperback collection!
+Collects The Walking Dead #1-48.
+This is the perfect collection for any fan of the Emmy Award-winning television series on AMC: over one thousand pages chronicling the beginning of Robert Kirkman's Eisner Award-winning continuing story of survival horror- from Rick Grimes' waking up alone in a hospital, to him and his family seeking solace on Hershel's farm, and the controversial introduction of Woodbury despot: The Governor.
 In a world ruled by the dead, we are finally forced to finally start living.
-Collects The Walking Dead #49-96.

 AN ART-HOUSE TAKE ON THE CLASSIC ZOMBIE GENRE You wake up in the rubble and see a ragged, desperate one-armed man greeting you.
 He takes you underground to a safe space, feeds you, offers you a place to sleep.
 And then announces that he'll take the first watch.
 It's not long before the peril of the jagged landscape has located you and your newfound protector and is scratching at the door.
 What transpires is a moment-to-moment struggle for survival--"The Road "meets "Dawn of the Dead."
 "Daybreak "is seen through the eyes of a silent observer as he follows his protector and runs from the shadows of the imminent zombie threat.
 Brian Ralph slowly builds the tension of the zombies on the periphery, letting the threat--rather than the actual carnage--be the driving force.
 The postapocalyptic backdrop features tangles of rocks, lumber, I beams, and overturned cars that are characters in and of themselves.
 Ralph's stunning debut was the wordless graphic novel "Cave-In," created while he was one of the founding members of the influential Fort Thunder art collective.
 Drawing inspiration from zombies, horror movies, television, and first-person shooter video games, "Daybreak "departs from zombie genre in both content and format, achieving a living-dead masterwork of literary proportions.